huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months.md

 Yes, there are AI translation tools that I can use for translating Chinese text to English.
 But the translation process still takes time.
 Obviously, it's best if I can think in English and write in English fluently.
 However, when I write in English, it's a slow and painful process to me.
 I kept scratching my head trying to find appropriate words, and I am not confident with the sentences I wrote.

 That's the reason I start writing blog posts in English.
 Although it's slow and painful to me, I think it's just a process and I have to go through this stage until I get used to it and be able to write in English fast enough.

+## Being a Test and User

+Yes, I'm also a tester and user, at least a part of it.
+Just as mentioned earlier, if I don't understand it, I can't write a good document for it.
+So before I can write the document, I have to be a tester and a user.

+Because of this, I was not only asking questions, but also be able to provide suggestions for development teams, such as bug reports, UI/UX improvement suggestions, wording..., etc. I feel happy when my suggestions are accepted.
+But when they are not accepted by the team, I didn't feel bad and just keep moving.

+As a technical writer, I'm detail oriented.
+But I also understand that sometimes people are too busy to care about tiny little things.

 ## Types of Documents